-Your name, telephone number and e-mail address are stored electronically so that I can contact you with regards to arranging counselling sessions, or for exchange of other non-confidential information.
-I will not pass your information onto third parties, unless there is a serious concern that you or somebody else is at risk of harm which requires a confidentiality breach or legal obligation, such as those relating to safeguarding, child protection or terrorism.
+Your name, telephone number and email address are stored electronically so that I can contact you with regards to arranging counselling sessions, or for exchange of other non-confidential information.
+I will not pass your information onto third parties, unless there is a serious concern that you or somebody else is at risk of harm which requires a confidentiality breach or legal obligation; amd example would be in relation to safeguarding, child protection or terrorism.
 In any instance that this should arise, I would aim where possible to discuss this with you beforehand.

 Record Keeping: I use a secure encrypted cloud-based client records system called BacPac to store client notes and details.
 Client records are kept in accordance with General Data Protection Regulation (GDPR) and BACP guidelines and are the property of the therapist.

 I will keep basic client records for five years after therapy has ended.
 Any electronic communication including emails and text messages will be deleted.

 You have a right to ask to see the information I hold about you, to ask me to change any information that is incorrect or to delete any information I hold about you, which I will do, except for any information that I have a legal obligation to keep.
 If you wish to complain about how I have kept your data, in the first instance please contact me.
 If your complaint is not resolved to your satisfaction, please contact the Information Commissioners Office, www.ico.org.uk.